-We also spent SOME time outside of our truck doing and seeing exciting and awesome things.
+We also spent a lot of time outside of our truck doing and seeing exciting and awesome things.
 In no particular order, here are…

 Best random encounter with friends from home: We were minding our own business, enjoying a cup of coffee and setting up our computers for a morning of work at La Zebra on the beach in Tulum, Mexico.
 That’s when we saw them–two familiar figures cutting through the collection of bungalows to reach the beach.
 Could it really be our friends Joe and Pooja from New York City randomly walking through our little bungalow hotel?
 Incredibly, it was true and we spent the next few days thoroughly enjoying “The Zeeb” and the cherished company of our friends.

-Best get-out-there-and-do-it clothing: It’s a tie.
-Our tried and true Patagonia Regulator R1 pullovers (Men’s and Women’s), which we refer to as “Magic Shirts,” continue to miraculously keep us cool or warm depending on our needs–even after more than a decade of hard use.
-They’re nearly indestructible–though Karen’s now has a melt hole in the sleeve where a fireworks ember landed on her during the Festival of Santo Tomas in Chichicastenango, Guatemala (see above).
-We also can’t do without our point6 wool socks which we wear every day in every way (city walking, hardcore hiking, padding around a chilly room).
+Best get-out-there-and-do-it clothing: We also can’t do without our point6 wool socks which we wear every day in every way (city walking, hardcore hiking, padding around a chilly room).
 Early front runners for 2011?
 Our brand new ExOfficio Insect Shield pants, shirts and socks and multi-pocketed ScottEvest jackets and pants.
 Stay tuned…

 Best parade: The gay pride parade in the colonial city of Merida in Yucatan State, Mexico was a colorful, flamboyant surprise and we loved that the costumed participants (some apparently marching with straight but supportive friends and family members by their sides) pranced right past the main Catholic cathedral in the center of town.